-Canada is a signatory to the 1997 OECD Convention on Combatting Bribery of Foreign Public Officials in International Business Transaction (OECD Anti-Bribery Convention).
+Canada is a signatory to the 1997 OECD Convention on Combatting Bribery of Foreign Public Officials in International Business Transaction (the OECD Anti-Bribery Convention).
 The Corruption of Foreign Public Officials Act (Canada) (CFPOA) was adopted to implement the OECD Anti-Bribery Convention.
-Pursuant to the CFPOA, bribery of a foreign public official is a criminal offence and occurs where a person, in order to obtain or retain an advantage in the course of business, directly or indirectly gives, offers or agrees to give or offer a loan, reward, advantage or benefit of any kind to a foreign public official or to any person for the benefit of a foreign public official as consideration for an act or omission by the official in connection with the performance of the official's duties or functions; or to induce the official to use his or her position to influence any acts or decisions of the foreign state or public international organisation for which the official performs duties or functions.
+Pursuant to the CFPOA, bribery of a foreign public official is a criminal offence and occurs where a person, to obtain or retain an advantage in the course of business, directly or indirectly gives, offers or agrees to give or offer a loan, reward, advantage or benefit of any kind to a foreign public official or to any person for the benefit of a foreign public official as consideration (1) for an act or omission by the official in connection with the performance of the official's duties or functions, or (2) to induce the official to use his or her position to influence any acts or decisions of the foreign state or public international organisation for which the official performs duties or functions.
 An offer alone can trigger liability for the CFPOA's bribery offence.

 The CFPOA asserts jurisdiction over all Canadian citizens and corporations regardless of where the alleged offence is committed.
-Amendments to the CFPOA in 2013 include the elimination, on a date to be determined, of the current exception for facilitation payments, which permits payments made to expedite routine acts.
+On 31 October 2017, the exception for facilitation payments, which permitted payments made to expedite routine acts, was eliminated.
 In the case of an individual, section 3(2) provides that the maximum penalty is imprisonment for a term of up to five years and in the case of a corporation there is no maximum fine.
 Penalties and sanctions arising from the violation of the CFPOA are significant and the Canadian federal government is aggressively enforcing the CFPOA.
 For example, in 2011 a C\$9.5 million fine was issued and in 2013 a C\$10.35 million fine was issued.